eesyuen09/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The student does not exist in the address book.
+The provided student ID does not match any existing student.
     * 1a1.
-AddressBook shows an error message.
+Tuto shows an error message.
       Use case ends.
 * 1b.
-Missing required parameter (s/STUDENT_ID).
+The command format is invalid.
     * 1b1.
-AddressBook shows an error message.
+Tuto shows an error message with the correct usage format.
       Use case ends.
 * 1c.
-The student ID is in an invalid format.
+The student has no performance notes.
     * 1c1.
-AddressBook shows an error message.
+Tuto shows a message indicating that the student has no performance notes.
       Use case ends.
 * 1d.
-The student has no performance notes.
+Invalid index provided to view a specific performance note.
     * 1d1.
-AddressBook shows a message indicating that the student has no performance notes.
-      Use case ends.
-* 1e.
-Invalid index provided to view a specific performance note.
-    * 1e1.
-AddressBook shows an error message.
+Tuto shows an error message.
       Use case ends.

 **Use case: Edit a performance note**